 California Do Not Track Disclosures

 Your information, including personal information, may be transferred to and maintained on computers located outside of your state, province, country, or other governmental jurisdiction where the data protection laws may differ than those from your jurisdiction.

 If you are located outside the United States and choose to provide information to us, please note we transfer your information, including personal information, to the United States and process it there.
 Your submission of information to us represents your consent to that transfer.
-Please note the European Union (EU) has not adopted an adequacy decision with respect to data transfers to the United States, nor are we a participant in the EU-US Privacy Shield; however, we value your privacy and protect your data using reasonable information security practices.
+Please note the European Union (EU) has not adopted an adequate decision with respect to data transfers to the United States; however, we value your privacy and protect your data using reasonable information security practices.